CreateAPI/CreateAPI/Docs/ConfigOptions.md

 **Type:** Bool<br />
 **Default:** `true`

-If disabled, will use strings as as `CodingKey` values
+If disabled, will use strings as `CodingKey` values.

+For schemas with a large number of entities, disabling this option can help to reduce the binary size.

 ### entities.isAddingDefaultValues